JacyGao/eagameslib-api/README.md

 # eagameslib-api
 A demo API for eagameslib written in Golang

+You can find a front-end demo using this API here: https://github.com/JacyGao/eagameslib-api

 <b>One-time setup</b>

 Install go: - https://golang.org/doc/install - Make sure you have version 1.6 or later for vendor folder support